 There are two versions of the REST API, the current API v2 and the older API v1.
 REST API v1 will be decommissioned on October 19, 2018 — please read more here.
 Both versions are available to customers on Basic or higher plans and use different endpoints: API v2 uses a generic endpoint (

 api.pagerduty.com), while API v1 uses the account's subdomain (i.e.

 REST API keys are 20-character strings and cannot be used with the Events API.
-Only Admin users or the Account Owner can create REST API keys due to the fact they they provide full access to your account; this means API keys should be protected like your login password.
+Only Admin users or the Account Owner can create account-wide REST API keys due to the fact they they provide full access to your account; this means API keys should be protected like an admin login password.

 REST API keys are created and managed in the web UI under Configuration → API Access.